mrDani/Yctecommerce/README.md

 ## Yabatech ECommerce Next

-Yabatech ECommerce Next provides a way to quickly get up and running with a fully configurable ECommerce site using Next.js.
+Yabatech ECommerce(Built for Final Year Project by Group Members) Next provides a way to quickly get up and running with a fully configurable ECommerce site using Next.js.

 Out of the box, the site uses completely static data coming from a provider at `providers/inventoryProvider.js`.
 You can update this provider to fetch data from any real API by changing the call in the `getInventory` function.